Equine Anatomy and Health Considerations

 - The Horse Conformation Handbook by Heather Smith Thomas, 2005

 Important: After payment is completed, look for the Download Enrollment Instructions button at the bottom of the Checkout page.
-This pdf file can also be found under My Account.
+The Enrollment Instructions pdf file can also be found under My Account.
 Log in to your account and click on the Downloads button.
 There you will find the Download Enrollment Instructions.
-The instructions will take you to this website where the course is located: Avalon Performance Horse and Rider
+The instructions will direct you to this website where the course is located: Avalon Performance Horse and Rider

 You should also receive an automatic email after your purchase which is your sales receipt and includes the instructions to find the Download in My Account.
 If you do not see the sales receipt in your In-Box, please check your spam folder or junk file.